Quality Rating 2: Information and Policies

 What does the documentation look like?

-• What you do to welcome all children and families into your program, including children with special health care needs or disabilities
+- How you welcome all children and families into your program, including children with special health care needs and disabilities

-• Methods you use to meet each child’s individual needs
+- How you meet each child’s individual needs

 Policy or Statement Builder